 This is a huge set, and you may not use all these pieces.
 The 5-quart sauce pot and paella pan should have lids and don't (though some of the other lids will fit, as shown in the photo).
 The two large skillets are nice, and the 8-quart rondeau is a great piece.

-see heritage steel 14 piece gourmand set:
+see heritage steel Titanium 14 piece gourmand set:

 Open Stock (Individual Pieces)